Discovering Sustainable Value

 Libra is a Canadian mineral exploration company focused on the discovery and development of the critical minerals necessary for the green energy transition.
 Libra’s Flanders North, Flanders South, and SBC projects in Ontario are being explored under a $33M earn-in deal with KoBold Metals Company.

-In addition, Libra has vast land holdings across Ontario and Quebec in which it maintains a 100% interest.
+In addition, Libra has 100% ownership over another four lithium projects in Ontario and Quebec, Canada, as well as another twenty-one lithium projects, eight graphite projects, and one cobalt project in Brazil – an emerging critical minerals hub.
 The Libra team comprises a mix of seasoned executives, engineers, and geoscientists, with extensive experience in mining and mineral exploration, capital markets, asset management, energy, and First Nations engagement.

 Some of Our Projects